isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Prefer copy semantics unless you are building a "smart pointer".
-Value semantics is the simplest to reason about and what the standard library facilities expect.
+Value semantics is the simplest to reason about and what the standard-library facilities expect.

 ##### Enforcement